Continuum Surface Energy from a Lattice Model: Introduction

 As shown in one dimension by Mora-Corral \cite{Mora}, the higher order terms in the asymptotic expansion of the energy in powers of $\e$ depend on the choice of the sequence of $\e\to 0$.
 In Theorem 3 of \cite{Blanc}, this choice is restricted by the hypothesis that there exist a sequence $\e=\e_k\to 0$ as $k\to\infty$, such that $\#(\Om\cap\e_kL)=|\Om|/\e_k^d$ (in dimension $d$).
 Letting $r=1/\e$ and scaling $\Om$ instead of the lattice, this means that for some sequence $r_k\to\infty$, \be \#(r_k\Om\cap L)=|r_k\Om|.\ee In the present work we rely on bond counting arguments instead of asymptotics to a large extent.
 A byproduct of this approach is an explanation of this sequential dependence issue.
-Our method hinges on finding, for each $w\in L$, the \emph{$w$-bond number of $\Om$}: \be N_w(\Om)=\#\{x\colon x\in\Om\cap L, \; x+w \in\Om\cap L\}\ee For large $r$, the dominant contribution to $N_w(r\Om)$ is $\#(r\Om\cap L)$.
-Finding the asymptotics of this number as $r\to\infty$ is the \emph{lattice point problem} of number theory \cite{CCD,ivic,Tsang}.
-This reduces to studying the asymptotics of the \emph{lattice point remainder} $R(r)=\#(r\Om\cap L)-|r\Om|$, the difference of the two sides of \eqref{bbl}.
-In two dimensions, the problem is open for general domains with piecewise $C^1$ boundary, while even the \emph{Gauss circle problem} ($\Om$ the unit disk, $L=\ZZ^2$) is not completely settled \cite{huxley}.
-Through \eqref{nwom}, the lattice point remainder enters our estimates for the energy $E\{r\Om,y_r\}$, whose asymptotic form thus depends on the sequence $r_k$ through $R(r_k)$.
-This can be problematic as $R$ is discontinuous and highly oscillatory.
-In general, the behavior of $R ( r)$ depends strongly on the shape of $\po$.
-For $\Om$ a lattice polygon (one whose vertices are lattice points), $R(r)$ is of same order as the surface energy---$R(r)=O(r^{d-1} )$ in dimension $d$---and can be characterized explicitly; see, e.g., Lemma \ref{pickvar} below.
-For smooth convex domains, as shown by van der Corput \cite{C}, $R( r )=O(r^{2/3})$, between the orders of the surface and the gradient energy of \cite{Blanc}, but difficult to characterize \cite{huxley}.
-Hypothesis \eqref{bbl} made by \cite{Blanc} is equivalent to existence of a sequence $r_k$ such that $R(r_k)=0$, thus it eliminates certain undesirable higher order terms from a Riemann sum of the elastic energy.
-Unfortunately however, it is not known for which choices of domain $\Om$ such a sequence exists.
-We adopt an alternative approach that avoid making such a hypothesis.
+Our method hinges on finding, for each $w\in L$, the \emph{$w$-bond number of $\Om$}: \be N_w(\Om)=\#\{x\colon x\in\Om\cap L, \; x+w \in\Om\cap L\},\ee that is, the number of pairs of atoms within $\Om$ separated by a given vector $w$.
+For large $r$, the dominant contribution to $N_w(r\Om)$ is $\#(r\Om\cap L)$.
+Finding the asymptotics of $\#(r\Om\cap L)$ as $r\to\infty$ is the \emph{lattice point problem} of number theory \cite{CCD,ivic,Tsang}.
+This reduces to studying the \emph{lattice point remainder} $R(r)=\#(r\Om\cap L)-|r\Om|$, the difference of the two sides of \eqref{bbl}.
+In the context of crystals, letting each atom have unit mass, and since the lattice cell in $\ZZ^d$ has unit measure, the continuum mass density should equal $1$.
+Thus $R(r)=\#(r\Om\cap L)-|r\Om|$ is the difference of the discrete and the continuum mass of the body, which do not coincide in general.
+This causes problems with the continuum notion of mass density; see Remark \ref{rem7.5}.
+Another difficulty is that fixing the (discrete) mass of the body in surface energy minimization problems is not equivalent to the traditional volume constraint.